Describe your image here.

 Integrative practice invites you to use your imagination or creativity to help you access places where you might feel 'stuck'.
 The art making process and energy arts can be cathartic - relaxing and reparative.
 You may even develop new ways of feeling and relating, gain a deeper understanding and appreciation of yourself and others.

 Do I have to be creative or good at art?
 You do not need to have any artistic skills at all, just a willingness to explore.
-Any art produced in our sessions represents the process not the product.
+Anything created in our sessions represents the process not the product.
 This unique non-verbal therapeutic process promotes discovery and recovery naturally.

 Art can Heal.
 “Art gives a voice to that which cannot be spoken” - Eden O Shoro

 Art therapy is a registered healthcare profession that uses artistic creation as a tool to facilitate the expression and resolution of emotions and emotional or psychological conflicts.